BuildingSync/BuildingSync-website/README.md

   python manage.py reset_schema --schema_version=2.6.0
   ```

-**NOTE**: You will need to be _off_ the NREL VPN to import a schema, otherwise you'll get an error related to http://www.gbxml.org/schema}Area' as the gbXML schema cannot be imported when on the NREL VPN.
+**NOTE**: You will need to be _off_ the NREL VPN to import a schema, otherwise you'll get an error related to `http://www.gbxml.org/schema}Area'` as the gbXML schema cannot be imported when on the NREL VPN.

 ### Pre-commit

-This project used `pre-commit <https://pre-commit.com/>`\_ to ensure code consistency.
-To enable pre-commit, run the following from the command line.
+This project uses [pre-commit](https://pre-commit.com/) to ensure code consistency.
+To enable pre-commit, run the following from the command line:

 ```bash
 pip install pre-commit